i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 i.e. for streaming and repliable datagrams.
 It should not be included for raw datagrams.

-The new session message is similar to the first message in Noise [NOISE]_ handshake for XK (if the static key is not sent) or IK (if the static key is sent).
+The new session message is similar to the one-way Noise [NOISE]_ patterns "N" (if the static key is not sent) or "X" (if the static key is sent).